nagual69/vscode-amqp-extension-mcp-open-discovery/README.md

 ## License

-Licensed under the Apache License, Version 2.0 — see `LICENSE` for details.
+Licensed under the Apache License, Version 2.0 — see `LICENSE` and `NOTICE` for details.

 ## Related